How to Choose an Alaska Cruise Itinerary

 When you tell a non-cruiser you’re planning a cruise to Alaska, there’s a good chance they’ll say something like “Oh, be sure to sail the Inside Passage.
 I’ve heard it’s beautiful.”
 Experienced cruisers, on the other hand, know that all Alaska cruises navigate at least a portion of the Inside Passage, the protected waters that stretch from the northern coast of Washington state into Alaska’s panhandle.

-Of course, just because you don’t have to specifically choose an “Inside Passage” cruise doesn’t mean that you won’t have a choice to make.
-There are a number of different Alaska cruise itineraries you can sail, but to make things a bit easier, here are five of the most popular Alaska cruise routes, with some of the pros and cons of each.
+Of course, just because you don’t have to specifically choose an “Inside Passage” cruise doesn’t mean that you won’t have a choice to make - there are a number of different alaska cruise itineraries to choose from.
+To help simplify the choices, here are five of the most popular Alaska cruise routes, with some of the pros and cons of each choice.

-The traditional and most popular Alaska cruise itinerary, these cruises depart from Vancouver, British Columbia Canada and visit three ports (usually Skagway, Juneau, and Ketchikan) plus a glacier viewing, before returning to Vancouver a week later.
+The traditional and most popular Alaska cruise itinerary, these cruises depart from Vancouver, British Columbia Canada and visit 3 ports (usually Skagway, Juneau and Ketchikan) plus offer a glacier viewing experience, before returning to Vancouver a week later.

 - Pre-cruise stay in Vancouver - This cosmopolitan city is a great place to explore for a few days before your cruise.